INSTRUCTIONS TO AUTHORS

 INTRODUCTION

-This section should include the purpose of the article after giving brief literature review strictly related to objective of the study.
+This section should include the purpose of the article after giving a brief literature review strictly related to the objective of the study.
 The rationale for the study or observation should be summarized.
-Only strictly pertinent references should be cited and the subject should not be extensively reviewed.
+Only strictly pertinent references should be cited, and the subject should not be extensively reviewed.
 It is preferable not to cite more than 10 references in this segment.
-Pertinent use of reference to augment support from literature is warranted which means, not more than 2 to 3 references be used for an observation.
+Pertinent use of reference to augment support from literature is warranted which means, not more than 2 to 3 references are used for an observation.
 Data, methodology or conclusion from the work being reported should not be presented in this section.
 It should end with a statement of the study objective.

 METHODOLOGY